Crafts-Renos-Up-Cycle-Build-Create

 Shake well before each use.

 I added polysorbate 20 to my mix.
 You don't need it using the formulators alcohol, but it is added insurance that my water and oil will not separate.
-I didn't want my sisters to have to shake really well before spraying.
 I added the same amount of polysorbate 20 as the essential oils

 Measure the oil, polysorbate 20, and formulators alcohol.
 Shake it up to mix well.